groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/basic-usage/electronic-signature-types/esign-document-with-barcode-signature.md

 }
 ```

+### Summary
+This guide demonstrates how to use [**GroupDocs.Signature**](https://products.groupdocs.com/signature/net) to add barcode-based signatures to documents.
+It covers creating, configuring, and applying barcode signatures with support for various barcode types and customization options.
+For further exploration, refer to related guides on document information and advanced signing techniques.

 ### Advanced Usage Topics

 To learn more about document eSign features, please refer to the [advanced usage section]({{< ref "signature/net/developer-guide/advanced-usage/_index.md" >}}).